chadrem/tribe_em/README.md

-# Tribe::EM
+# Tribe EM

-TODO: Write a gem description
+Tribe EM is a Ruby gem that adds network IO to the [Tribe] (https://github.com/chadrem/tribe "Tribe") gem.

 ## Installation